DigiBog/DigiBog_Hydro/README.md

 direct a user here for the model code or provide a pre-compiled binary that can be used with the interface.

+Two makefiles are included that work with GNU Make.
+One (Make_hydro_run) produces an optimised version of the model code to improve runtimes.
+The second (Make_hydro_debug) is for debugging.
+The command make -f [filename] creates the executables and make -f [filename] clean removes the executable and *.o and *.mod files.

 Please note this repository is for DigiBog_Hydro: this model does not simulate the accumulation or loss of peat.
 It can simulate water-table dynamics over peatland landscapes and can be used to explore how different types of management